 }

-Semantic Color Naming
+Step 4: Go Semantic with Color Naming

 tailwind.config.js